wardstoneX/Autonomous-Driving-Simulaton/README.md

 ## Ethernet

-Connect the Raspberry Pi and the PC using an ethernet cable, then assign the static IP address 10.0.0.10 to the corresponding ethernet interface.
+Connect the Raspberry Pi and the PC using an ethernet cable.
+Assign the static IP address 10.0.0.10 to the corresponding ethernet interface:

-This can be done with the following command:

 ```sh
 ip addr add 10.0.0.10/24 dev <ethernet-interface-name>